ceceppa/ceceppa-multilingua/readme.txt

 * Now you can easily translate any custom post slug
 * forced redirect for translated post/page permalink
 * Added compatibility with WPML icl_get_languages function
+* Fixed issue with menu custom navigatio label
+* Fixed category translation issue when the names containing html special chars
+* Added possibility to search in all rows in my translations pages

 = 1.4.37 =
 * Added warning in languages page if all the changes are not saved yet